golanlevin/DrawingWithMachines/assignments/2025/03_line/README.md

 * **Choose** whether you would like this project or the *Offset Curve Composition* (3.2) to be your main focus for this week.
 * **Write** code to take a dot on an interesting walk.
 Your code may be written in any programming language you prefer, and should produce a design that consists of **exactly one line**.
 Some [possible springboards](https://github.com/golanlevin/DrawingWithMachines/blob/main/lectures/topics/walking_a_dot/README.md) from the Coding Train are linked below, but you are by no means limited to these.
 * ***HA HA BUT*** in addition to specifying your dot's path in `x` and `y`, you are *also* asked to specify its path in `z` — which will be used to govern *pen pressure* on the Bantam ArtFrame.
 In order to do this, your software will need to export G-Code directly — *not* SVG!
 Some code templates for doing this are below.
+* **Note:** You may not need to do "much" with pressure! *Subtle* effort may pay off really well here: a little variation from noise, a little taper, perhaps some simple proportionality to speed or local curvature...
 * **Plot** your drawing.
 I have provided a *black PigmaBB brush pen* in your kit specifically for this exercise — it has excellent pressure response within a range of ~1-2mm of z-height.
 You may need to do some tests on scrap paper to reckon your pen's position and the z-travel specified by your code.
 * For this assignment, I recommend you **limit** your paper size to no larger than 11x17 or 12x18; **limit** your total line length to no more than 100,000 millimeters; and **limit** your feed rate to 5000-10000 mm/minute (thus: a 10-15 minute plot).
-These parameters will afford the best chances for your design to look good, and for everyone to get a fair chance to use the Bantam plotter.
+These parameters will afford the best chances for your design to look good, and for everyone to get a fair chance to use the Bantam plotter. **Be careful** to stay within the plotter's bounds!
 * *Optionally*, **record** a time-lapse video of the Bantam plotter in action.
 Speak with the professor or TA about how to do this.
 * Having everyone depend on a single plotter entails certain risks.
 If there is a failure situation of some sort, please **fall back** to using an AxiDraw or HP7475A plotter. *(You'll have to jettison your pressure work.)*
 * **Create** a post in the Discord channel, `#33-dot-walk`.
 * **Embed** a scan or photograph of your plotted project in your Discord post.
 * **Write** a few sentences in your Discord post that describe your approach, what you struggled with, and what you learned. **Indicate** whether this is your major or minor project for the unit.
-* **Submit** high-quality documentation of this project into [**this Google Form**](https://forms.gle/DNES3zSXNrurKZf59).
+* **Submit** high-quality scans or photos of this project into [**this Google Form**](https://forms.gle/DNES3zSXNrurKZf59).
-* **Bring** your plot to class for pinup on September 10.
+* **Bring** your plot to class for pinup on Wednesday September 10.

 #### Generating G-Code: Code Templates

 *Note that for this project, you will need to generate G-Code yourself in order to have continuous control of pressure (z-axis).
-Although there are tools for converting SVGs into G-Code, they treat the design as purely 2D.*
+Although there are tools for converting SVGs into G-Code, they lack the ability to support Z-axis information.*

-**NEW!** I've made a [**simple p5.js demo**](https://editor.p5js.org/golan/sketches/UpHCoNCz1) that exports G-Code from a lissajous design, with (z-axis) pressure.
-This sketch shows one way to structure your project that does everything you need.
-The line weight is a combination of Perlin noise and a cosine taper.
+**NEW!** I've made a [**simple p5.js demo**](https://editor.p5js.org/golan/sketches/UpHCoNCz1) that exports G-Code from a lissajous design — with (z-axis) pressure.
+This sketch shows one possible way to structure your project.
+In my demo, the line weight is a combination of Perlin noise and a cosine taper.

 [![lissajous-pressure.png](img/lissajous-pressure.png)](https://editor.p5js.org/golan/sketches/UpHCoNCz1)